by Patricia Wheeler

 The San Francisco Board of Supervisors quickly re-appointed Ralph Murray as the conductor to succeed Arriola.
 Murray served as conductor for 43 years, 1924-34 and 1940-73, the longest tenure of any of the band’s conductors to date.
 He was the musical director of the Golden Gate International Exposition.
 Murray led the Band through some challenging times, including the attack on Pearl Harbor, following which scores of San Francisco musicians enlisted in the military.
 The concerts continued with a smaller membership and participation of musicians from the Symphony.
 By 1949, band membership had grown to 56 and Murray was elected into the prestigious American Bandmasters Association (ABA).
 There was a surge on interest in wind bands in schools and communities in the Bay Area and the band was in demand for performance beyond Golden Gate Park.
 Murray passed away in 1973 and was honored at a memorial concert by the band in Golden Gate Park, led by the next conductor, Robert Hansen.

 Robert Hansen succeeded Murray in 1973 and continued as conductor until 1999, two years longer than the tenure of his predecessor.
 Born in nearby Alameda, California, he attended the University of California, Berkeley where he played trumpet and horn.
 He first played with the Golden Gate Park Band in 1939 at the World’s Fair, held on Treasure Island in San Francisco Bay.
 After serving in the Navy, Hansen returned to San Francisco and joined the Band as a fill-in for a trumpet player who wanted to take off the Fourth of July in 1946.
-In 1982, for the band’s Centennial Concert, they performed in the rotunda of City Hall at the invitation of then Mayor Dianne Feinstein, wearing their new uniforms of red blazers, gray slacks, and red hats adorned with gold braids, the same uniforms used today.
+In 1982, for the band’s Centennial Concert, they performed in the rotunda of City Hall at the invitation of then Mayor Dianne Feinstein, wearing their new uniforms of red blazers, gray slacks, and red hats adorned with gold braids.
+The uniforms changed slightly later in Hansen’s tenure, as now GGPB members wear black slacks or skirts.

 During Hansen’s era as conductor, another earthquake hit the area, this time the Loma Prieta earthquake on October 17, 1989.
-The Spreckels Temple of Music in Golden Gate Park suffered structural damage, and the Band needed to locate another venue.
+The Spreckles Temple of Music in Golden Gate Park suffered structural damage, and the Band needed to locate to another venue.
 This time a temporary plywood stage was built across the Music Concourse plaza, on top of a dormant fountain.
-This enabled the band to continue their tradition of Sunday concerts in the park.
-On July 4, 1996, fifty years after Hansen sat in as a fill-in trumpet player for the Band, the Temple of Music was reopened and the band celebrated this historic day for the band, for its leader, and for our nation.
+This enabled the Band to continue their tradition of Sunday concerts in the park.
+On July 4, 1996, fifty years after Hansen sat in as a fill-in trumpet player for the Band, the Temple of Music was reopened.
+The GGPB celebrated this historic day for the Band, for its leader, and for our nation.
 Hansen retired as the conductor in 1999 after 53 years with the Band, including 26 years as its conductor.

 Conductor and Music Director is Michael Wirgler, a native San Franciscan, picked up the baton on July 4th, 1999, after playing solo clarinet in the band for 25 years.
 Wirgler earned bachelor and masters degrees in music from San Francisco State University.
 He did his military service at the Presidio next to the Golden Gate in San Francisco.
 He is retired from a 33-year career as a school music teacher.
 He kept active in music, not only as the conductor of the Golden Gate Park Band, but also as an active performer, teacher, and composer/arranger.
 Wirgler also directs the Alameda Community Band.
 He retired as Director of GGPB at the end of the 2017 season.